 {Editor note: there are some discrepancies between scenarios and/or assumptions used in this study and those suggested in Document 5D/206.
 Invite the proponent of this study to check the parameters and provide updated study to next WP 7D meeting in Mar.
 2027.}

-{Editor’s note: to replace separation distance with coordination distance.}

 A.4.1 Introduction

 This Annex contains a sensitivity study related to the sharing and compatibility between stations of the terrestrial component of International Mobile Telecommunication (IMT) in the band 6 425-7 125 MHz and RAS in the band 6 650-6 675.2 MHz, which includes sharing and adjacent band scenarios.

 Section A.4.2 contains the additional technical parameters for the studies, in case these were not already defined in Section 2 and 3.
 Section A.4.3 and A.4.4 present generic and site-specific calculations, respectively.
 In the former case, both single-entry and aggregate scenarios are investigated, while in the latter case only single-entry computations are performed.
 This is owing to the fact that at the time of writing, no site-specific information on the deployment of IMT equipment in the 6 GHz band was available.
-Section A.4.5 lists several possible mitigation measures, which could help to reduce the size of coordination zones and minimum separation distances.
+Section A.4.5 lists several possible mitigation measures, which could help to reduce the size of coordination zones and minimum coordination distances.
 A summary is contained in Section A.4.6.

 Rural BS is also simulated in the study but IMT base stations in rural areas may not be typical for this 6 425-7 125 MHz frequency band, it’s not expected to be deployed contiguously and any such base stations that may exist in small numbers will be isolated installations at specific locations.